aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l2-mlag-configuration.md

         # Overrides the settings on the vlan interface level.
         # "mlag_peer_l3_vlan_structured_config" is applied after "structured_config", so it can override "structured_config" defined on node-level.
         mlag_peer_l3_vlan_structured_config: <dict>

+        # Enable MLAG VTEPs to utilize the multi-VTEP MLAG feature and apply the SA055 VXLAN decapsulation filter
+        # (restricting decapsulation to the default VRF on supported platforms, otherwise via per-interface
+        # multiple-vrf-disabled on the MLAG peer link members).
+        # Cannot be enabled when evpn_gateway.evpn_l2/evpn_l3 or underlay_ipv6 is enabled.
+        multi_vtep_mlag: <bool; default=False>

         # Enable / Disable auto MLAG, when two nodes are defined in node group.
         mlag: <bool; default=True>